If you are buying a car privately you should conduct a search of the PPSR to check that there is no money owing on the car.

 What else may be returned in my search?

 A PPSR search may also return other useful vehicle information from NEVDIS.
 This may include details about the cars description, registration (plate) information, and stolen and written off status.
+If the vehicle you are searching for is identified as being part of the compulsory Takata airbag recall you will also see details on where to find further information.

 How do I know if the car is currently road registered?